hollisakins/brisket/docs/parameters.rst

 -------

 - ``Params``: This is the main class for handling parameters.
 It allows adding sources, validating parameters, and provides a summary of fixed and free parameters.
-- ``Source``: A class representing a source (e.g., galaxy, AGN).
-It acts as a container for parameters and can have sub-sources.
+- ``Group``: A class representing a parameter group, used for further sub-dividing the parameter specification.
+The ``Group`` class serves as a container for parameters belonging to a given source (e.g. galaxy, AGN) or absorber (e.g. dust) and can have its own sub-Groups.
 - ``FreeParam``: A class representing a free parameter with specified limits and prior distributions.
 - ``FixedParam``: A class representing a fixed parameter with a constant value.
+In practice, this is generally not used, as fixed parameters can be provided as integers or floats directly.

 Usage
 -----